All the Hardware & Software I Use for Blogging, Journalism, Podcasting & Music

 • I used Scrivener to write both of my books.
 It’s the best software for longform projects that I’m aware of.

 • For podcasting, I record in Audacity and edit in Adobe Audition.
-No particular reason for these choices other than that I know them well/have been using them for a long time (they taught us Audition in journalism school and I used Audacity for my first podcast, when I was 12).
+No particular reason for these choices except that I know them well/have been using them for a long time (they taught us Audition in journalism school and I used Audacity for my first podcast, when I was 12!).

 • Depending on who I’m talking to, I usually do online video or audio calls with either Zoom or FaceTime.